SynBioDex/SBOLDesigner/README.md

 If you download a newer version of the plugin at a later time you can follow the same steps and the new version of the plugin will replace the old version.

 UPDATE: Geneious plugin dependencies have been removed.
 SBOL Designer will function more as a standalone application in the future.
+See below if you wish to use the unsupported version of SBOL Designer (with Geneious plugin capabilities).

 More information
 ================